 - Spirit of Excellence Award, The Urban League of Wichita (1993)

 - Entrepreneurial Leadership Award, National Foundation for Teaching Entrepreneurship (1992)

 Mr. Koch received a bachelor’s degree in general engineering (1957) and two master’s degrees in nuclear and chemical engineering (1958 and 1959, respectively) from the Massachusetts Institute of Technology.

 His employment has been as an engineer, Arthur D. Little, Inc. 1959-61; vice president, Koch Engineering Company, Inc. 1961-63; president 1963-71; president, Koch Industries, Inc. 1966-74; chairman and chief executive officer, 1967-present.

 He was born in Wichita, Kansas.
-Mr. Koch and his wife of forty years, Liz, have two children.
+Mr. Koch and his wife of forty-one years, Liz, have two children.